 Fairlawn is a culturally diverse school representing different cultures, faith groups and nationalities.

 We immerse our children in a rich Religious Education and aim to ensure the spiritual, moral, cultural, social, mental and physical development of our pupils.
-This is achieved by having an RE day every half term where children learn about one faith or religious theme.
+This is achieved by having one RE day every half term where children learn about one faith or religious theme.
 The effect of having all classes deeply engaged in studying different world religions at the same time is the creation of a microcosm promoting tolerance and respect for all.

 We follow the Lewisham Agreed Syllabus for RE: Learning together through faiths

 In Early Years, RE is embedded throughout the curriculum and takes the form of role play, sharing stories and celebrating festivals.
-In Key Stage 1, children learn about Christianity, Islam and Hinduism, as well as other topics such as Weddings, Food, Belonging and the Natural World.
+In Key Stage 1, children learn about Christianity, Islam and Hinduism, as well as other topics such as Weddings, Belonging and the Natural World.

 Parents have the right to withdraw their children from religious assemblies.
 Any parent wishing to exercise this right must make a request in writing to the headteacher.